David MacRitchie: Early life

 David MacRitchie was the younger son of William Dawson MacRitchie and Elizabeth Elder MacRitchie.
 He was born in Edinburgh and attended the Edinburgh Southern Academy, the Edinburgh Institute and the University of Edinburgh.
-He did not gain a degree but qualified as a Chartered Accountant.
+He did not gain a degree but qualified as a chartered accountant.
 His father had been a surgeon in the East India Company.

 Career as folklorist

 In 1888 MacRitchie founded the Gypsy Lore Society to study the history and lore of Gypsies.
 He was also a member of several folklore societies.
-In 1914 he joined the Council of the Society of Antiquaries of Scotland, serving as vice-president from 1917 – 1920.
+In 1914, he joined the Council of the Society of Antiquaries of Scotland, serving as vice-president from 1917 – 1920.
 He was noted for his interest in archaeology, being appointed as a trustee for Lord Abercromby's endowment for an Archaeology department at the University of Edinburgh.
-He was also a member of the Scottish Arts Club and Vice-president of the Philosophical Institution.
+He was also a member of the Scottish Arts Club and vice-president of the Philosophical Institution.

-In 1922 until his death he served as the treasurer of the Scottish Anthropological and Folklore Society.
+From 1922 until his death, he served as the treasurer of the Scottish Anthropological and Folklore Society.